jenniesf/Pokedex/README.md

 CSS

 <strong>Optimizations:</strong> <br>
+I would like to provide the following future features/optimizations:

 - Include additonal Pokemon data
 - Name suggestion/auto-complete
 - Use a UI framework (bootstrap) to redesign the look of the website